River City Girls: All’s Well That Ends Well?

 What is Game Sense?

 It was only about three years ago when I first heard the term ‘game sense.’
 It was when I had started playing first-person shooters for the first time on PC, and I had started with the game Valorant, because it had just come out a year earlier, and a bunch of my friends were playing it.
-Having just bought a new gaming laptop, and not having played many PC games before, I decided to give Valorant a go.
+Having just bought a new gaming laptop at the time, and not having played many PC games before then, I decided to give Valorant a go.
 So this was my first introduction to online gaming culture, and all that entailed.

 Read more »